vanshikabajaj/Google-Cloud-Infra.-Summer-19/Day1/Basic GCP Terms.md

 *   Google Cloud Traffic is 40% of the entire cloud server traffic of the world.

-*   When you search something on google then google forw. your request to nearest endpoint zone which is directed for google's edge point-cashing netwark that serves minimum latency.
+*   When you search something on google then google forw. your request to nearest endpoint zone which is directed for google's edgepoint-cashing network that serves minimum latency.

 *   A `ZONE` is a deploymwnt area for Google Cloud Platform resources which also helps servers and searched results to protect unexpected failures.